 Chronic inflammation can cause bones to fuse together, restricting your ability to move.
 If bones in your chest fuse, it could affect your breathing.
 In some cases, inflammation also occurs in other joints, such as your shoulders, hips, knees, or ankles.
 This can cause pain and reduced mobility.

-Imaging tests, like X-rays and MRI scans, can clearly show areas of inflammation and are useful diagnostic tools.
 Treatment revolves around reducing inflammation, easing pain, and slowing disease progression.
 Early treatment may help prevent permanent damage to joints.

-Maintaining good posture is key, even when you sleep.
+- Posture: Maintaining good posture is key, even when you sleep.
 Choose a hard mattress and avoid thick pillows.
 Sleeping with your legs straight rather than curled is a good idea.
 Avoid stooping or slouching when standing or sitting.

-You can complement the use of medication with performing low-impact exercises regularly to help maintain flexibility and reduce pain and stiffness.
+- Exercise: You can complement medication with performing low impact exercises regularly to help maintain flexibility and reduce pain and stiffness.
+Swimming and other water exercises are often recommended for people with AS.

-In severe cases, reconstructive surgery might be considered.
+- Surgery: In severe cases, reconstructive surgery might be considered.
 But because this surgery may stimulate extra bone growth, its risks need to be carefully weighed against its benefits.

-Over many years, severe cases of AS can result in the formation of scars in the bundle of nerves at the spine’s base.
-This can lead to problems such as urinary incontinence, lack of bowel control, and sexual dysfunction.
+Over many years, severe cases of AS can form scars in the bundle of nerves at the spine’s base.

+AS is more likely to affect your eyes than any other organ.
+Eye inflammation, or uveitis, is a problem for about 1 in 3 people with AS.
 The result of this inflammation is pain and redness in the eye.
 It intensifies in bright light and can cause vision problems if not treated.

 Report eye pain or vision problems to your doctor immediately.
 Blindness is a rare complication, but early treatment is needed to help prevent permanent damage to your eye.